November Happy Hour will be moved to Thursday December 5th.

 Telling the CMS Editor Interface About Our AddOn

-To enable the Editor Interface to recognize our AddOn, it is necessary to declare our assembly in a module.config file.
+There are two steps to enable the Editor Interface to recognize our AddOn.
+The first step is to declare our assembly in a module.config file.
 Personnally this doesn't feel like it should be a requirement as all of the information is provided in the [IFrameComponent] attribute, though it appears that a validation during application startup mandates that this configuration file exists.
 I suspect this is a requirement tied to much deeper integrations with the UI.
 E.g. custom DOJO editor code etc.

 Below is an example of a module.config file.
 Note the inclusion of an Authorization Policy as an attribute of the module node; this should correspond to the policy required by your AddOn.
 Additionally, ensure that the full name of the assembly containing your gadget is listed within the assemblies node.